ovh/docs/pages/cloud/ovhcloud-connect/occdedicated-faq/guide.en-us.md

 ---
 title: FAQ
-slug: occdedicated-faq
+slug: ovhcloudconnect-faq
-excerpt: 'FAQ about the OVHcloud Dedicated Connect solution'
+excerpt: 'FAQ about the OVHcloud Connect solution'
 section: Getting started
 order: 4
 ---

 **Last updated 14th September 2020**

-## OVHcloud Dedicated Connect FAQ
+## OVHcloud Connect FAQ

 ### What is the OVHcloud Connect solution designed for?